Robust Wald-type test in GLM with random design based on minimum density power divergence estimators: Introduction

-The non-robustness of the maximum likelihood and the maximum quasi-likelihood estimators has been studied extensively in the literature.
+However, the usual inference procedures based on the maximum likelihood and the maximum quasi-likelihood estimators are extremely non-robust against the data contaminations or model misspecification under both the fixed or random design set up; these have been studied extensively in the literature for different GLMs and their non-robustness have been demonstrated by several authors (Hampel et al. 1986; Stefanski et al., 1986; K\"{u}nsch et al., 1989; Morgenthaler, 1992, and many others).
+Modern complex datasets are prone to having outlying observations either due to some confounded effects or error in any stage of data processing which, in turn, yields incorrect statistical results and research insights if a non-robust method is used to analyze them.
 Consequently, robust procedures for GLMs have been considered to robustify the MLE.
 Stefanski et al. (1986) studied optimally bounded score functions for the GLM.
 They generalized the results obtained by Krasker and Welsch (1982) for classical linear models.
-The robust estimator of Stefanski et al. (1986) is difficult to compute.
+The robust estimator of Stefanski et al. (1986) is, however, difficult to compute.
 K\"{u}nsch et al. (1989) introduced another estimator, called the conditionally unbiased bounded-influence estimator.
 The development of robust models for the GLM continued with the work of Morgenthaler (1992).
 More recently, Cantoni and Ronchetti (2001) proposed a robust approach based on robust quasi-deviance functions for estimation and variable selection.
-Another class of estimators are the M-estimators proposed by Bianco and Yohai (1996) \ and further studied by Croux and Hesbroeck (2003).
+Another class of estimators are the M-estimators proposed by Bianco and Yohai (1996) and further studied by Croux and Haesbroeck (2003) for logistic regression, a special case of GLMs.
 Bianco et al. (2013) proposed general M-estimators for GLM for data sets with missing values in the responses.
 Valdora and Yohai (2014) proposed a family of robust estimators for GLM based on M-estimators after applying a variance stabilizing transformation to the response.
-Along this Ghosh and Basu (2016) presented a robust estimator assuming fixed design, based on the density power divergence (DPD) approach.
-Basu et al.~(2017) have extended the DPD approach to logistic regression with random covariates and also developed the corresponding robust hypothesis testing procedures.
+More recent works on robust inference in GLMs also include Aeberhard et al. (2014) and Marazzi et al. (2019).
+Along this line of research, Ghosh and Basu (2016) presented a robust estimator assuming a fixed design, based on the density power divergence approach.
+In this paper, we will first extend it to the random design GLMs and subsequently discuss its properties in developing robust hypotheses testing procedures.
+Throughout this paper, our focus will be on \textit{robustness against data contamination} (e.g., outliers) among the sample observations and discuss the properties of the proposed estimators and tests in respect of safeguarding against such data contamination.